This post may contain affiliate links. See our disclosure policy.

 Turkey usually gets all the praise during Thanksgiving dinner, and rightly so.
-But this post is dedicated to all those luscious Thanksgiving sides!
+But this post is dedicated to all of those luscious Thanksgiving sides!
 Warm, buttery rolls, fluffy mashed potatoes, savory stuffing, fruity and flavorful salad.
 Thanksgiving dinner wouldn’t be the same without any of these must have sides.
-Whether you prefer to keep it classic or want to branch out with a new recipe or two, pull out the decorative pumpkins and your best dinnerware.
+Whether you prefer to keep it classic, or want to branch out with a new recipe or two, pull out the decorative pumpkins and your best dinnerware.
 We have gathered all of our family’s favorite Thanksgiving recipes that we can’t wait to share with you!

 Thanksgiving Side Dishes: Potatoes

 Nothing goes better with a slice or two of succulent turkey and gravy than fluffy, buttery mashed potatoes.
 Or nutty, rich sweet potato casserole.
 But have you ever considered branching out with a little cheese and bacon?
 Or using the Instant Pot to bake your potatoes?
 There are so many potato options to add to your holiday table, why not try them all?

 Mashed potatoes can be tricky.
 They can easily get too thin or too whipped, too dense or not dense enough.
 It really depends on your taste!
 In our opinion, our Mom makes the best mashed potatoes.
 They are thick, yet smooth, dense and fluffy, but not dry.
 Always perfect every time, and this is her mashed potatoes recipe.